 In respect of agronomic management, leguminous cover crops are planted to fix nitrogen in the soil, prevent erosion and provide nutritious leaf litter.
 In areas with slopes above 12%, contour terraces are dug.
 This prevents soil erosion and retains water for palms on the terraces.
 Slopes of more than 25% are not planted.

 The Group uses integrated pest management to control pests on its plantations.
 Beneficial host plants are planted alongside estate roads to attract predators (insects) of leaf pests.
 The predators feed on leaf pest larvae thus reducing the need for chemical spraying.
 Where possible, barn owls are bred and introduced to control rats, minimising the need for chemical baits.
-The Group bans hunting in all its estates.
+The Group bans hunting in all its estates and conservation areas.

-The Group patrols its conservation areas, uses camera traps to monitor wild animals and carries out biodiversity surveys.
-It also conducts training with its own workers and amongst local villages to raise awareness of the importance of high conservation value (“HCV”) areas to local communities.
-In 2019, the Group will pilot the use of drones to help protect its conservation areas from encroachment.
+The Group has set out clearly marked conservation areas, with prominent signboards giving specific details of the high conservation value ("HCV") area and warning that unauthorised access is prohibited.
+The Group patrols its conservation areas daily and uses camera traps to monitor wild animals and carries out biodiversity surveys.
+It also conducts training with its own workers and amongst local villages to raise awareness of the importance of HCV areas to local communities.
+The Group already uses satellite imagery to monitor its HCV areas annually, and in 2019 the Group will pilot the use of drones to help protect its conservation areas from encroachment.